OpenGammaProject/Open-Gamma-Detector/software/README.md

 **If you just want to program you device with all the default settings, choose one of the `.uf2` files in this directory.
 This will be all you need if you just want to get going!**

-If you want to play around with the firmware, the Arduino sketch can be found inside `opengamma_pico`.
+If you want to play around with the firmware, the Arduino sketch can be found inside `ogd_pico`.
 It also includes some instructions on how to program.
+See below for more info about that.

 ## Programming the Pi Pico

-### Firmware File
+### Firmware Files

 This is the easiest way to get started!
 You'll not have to download anything else besides the firmware UF2 file.
 This is the latest default firmware that you can use if you don't plan to modify any of the hardware aspects (such as the voltage reference, ADC resolution, etc) on the board itself.
 You can of course also use it with the Open Gamma Detector purchased from my Tindie store.

 To get started with a fresh device, plug in the Raspberry Pi Pico via the micro-USB connection.
 A file manager window should now pop up.
-Drag and drop the `opengamma_pico-XXX.uf2` file that you downloaded into this directory.
+Drag and drop the `ogd_pico-XXX.uf2` file that you downloaded into this directory.
 The device will restart automatically once the transmission is completed and is ready to use!

 If you want to update or re-flash the firmware, press and hold the `BOOTSEL` button on the Raspberry Pi Pico _while_ plugging it in the USB port of your computer.
 A file manager windows should once again pop up and you can let go of the button.
 Drag and drop the UF2 file just like above.